fabferri/az-pattern/aks/aks-1st-hand-on/Readme.md

 - **Volume**.
 An abstraction that lets us persist data.
 (This is necessary because containers are ephemeral—meaning data is deleted when the container is deleted.)
 - **Namespace**.
 Namespaces provides a mechanism for isolating groups of resources within a single cluster.
 Names of resources need to be unique within a namespace, but not across namespaces.
 Namespace-based scoping is applicable only for namespaced objects.
 Namespaces are a way to divide cluster resources between multiple users (via resource quota).

+A **deployment** is an abstraction to the **pod**.
+It allows you to have extra functionality and control on top of the pod to say how many instances of a pod you want to run across nodes or if you want to define your rolling update strategy.
+This allows you to control your deployments based on your requirements in order to have zero downtime as you bring up a new process and deprecate old ones. <br>
 In Kubernetes manifest file, the **Deployment** makes the following tasks:
 - creates the pods,
 - create and update a set of identical pods,